jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 increased load for seasonal data.
-The PHPA provides a valuable tool for proactive autoscaling, and if applied to regular, predictable and repeating user loads it can provide a more effective autoscaling solution than the standard Kubernetes HPA.
+The PHPA provides a valuable tool for proactive autoscaling, and if applied to regular, predictable and repeating user loads it can provide a more effective autoscaling solution than the standard K8s HPA.
 However, the key to effective use of the PHPA is that it needs to be data driven, and as such requires tuning to be effective and useful.
 The PHPA should be applied in specific circumstances in which it makes sense; the decision to apply it should be driven by an understanding of the system it is